Cuff bracelet

 Preparations

 You would need a piece of jeans waist band (max 25-30cm); some décor such as lace, ribbons, beads, pendants.
 What you’ll need for for fasteners depends on your choice.
-I will use two buttons (15mm in diameter, they can flat ones or with a cup) and some elastic to make the loops for fastening (max 15cm) for my favourite option.
+I will use two buttons (15mm in diameter, they can be flat or with a cap) and some elastic to make the loops for fastening (max 15cm) for my favourite option.
 For the option with button hole you’d need a nice jeans button cut out including surrounding denim.
 It can be from another pair of jeans.
 And for the overlapped bracelet option you’d need two metal sew-on snaps.

 Choice of fastenings

 The easy way to remove the waist band from old jeans is in this video.
 You will not need the whole waist band, only 25-30cm max.
 If it doesn’t work as on the video, don’t think there is something wrong you are doing!
 Try from another end.
 Still not working?
 That is probably because the stitches on that pair of jeans is made in a different way, this also can be the case with some jeans.
+So be patient and break the stitches with a seam ripper.

 old jeans waist band